 Confetti-Dipped Balloons

-Offer this kid-friendly craft to young guests during party time, or make these New Year’s Eve decorations with your little ones beforehand.
-For an Instagram-worthy moment, use them to dress up a photo booth backdrop.
+Offer this kid-friendly craft to young guests during party time, or make these New Year's Eve decorations with your little ones beforehand.
+Use them to dress up a photo booth backdrop for an Instagram-worthy moment.

 Upcycled Centerpieces

-Now that the holiday season is coming to a close, it’s time to put empty wine bottles from past celebrations to good use.
-You can customize this DIY project to fit your party’s vibe, from glamorous golden creations to something more down-to-earth.
+Here's an easy craft that puts empty wine bottles to good use.
+You can customize this DIY project to fit your party's vibe, from glamorous golden creations to something more down-to-earth.

 Festive Food